harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 13:47 Started Build the project(Part 2) 2.2 Repository section

 14:10 Added IRepository.cs file inside IRepository folder and modified the code so that it can be used to CRUD operations

+14:20 Created Repository.cs file and modified the code to create the constructors and dependency injection